String Quartet (Elgar): Structure

-2nd movement
+II.
+Piacevole (poco andante)

 The slow middle movement was a favourite of Elgar's wife Lady Elgar, who described it as "captured sunshine".
 It was played at her funeral in 1920, by Albert Sammons, W. H Reed, Lionel Tertis and Felix Salmond.
 It contains a quotation from Elgar's Chanson de Matin.

 When he visited the composer during his final illness and after having listened to a gramophone recording of the second movement, Arthur Troyte Griffith remarked: ″Surely that is as fine as a movement by Beethoven.″ Elgar agreed: ″Yes it is, and there is something in it that has never been done before.″ When asked what he meant, Elgar merely replied: ″Nothing you would understand, merely an arrangement of notes".
 Brian Newbould has proposed that Elgar may have hinted at a shortened restatement of the opening theme before the coda.
 Presumably after the completion of the movement, he crossed the fourth bar (between bb.
 263 and 264) through, but was still able to retain the original harmonisation.